okfde/froide/docs/herokudeployment.rst

      http://<your-heroku-name>.herokuapp.com/

-You can continue you further here or read up on post-installation setup in :ref:`add-basic-database-objects`.
+You can continue reading further here or read up on post-installation setup in :ref:`add-basic-database-objects`.

 Set up Email Sending and receiving